2022–23 Manchester City F.C. season: Christmas and New Year

-Joao Cancelo was moved on loan to Bayern Munich on winter transfer deadline day for the remainder of the season with an option for a later permanent transfer amid rumours he had fallen out with coach Guardiola.
-Until then Cancelo had played the most minutes of football of any of the squad's defenders but had found game time more limited since the World Cup with the emergence of teenage academy graduate Rico Lewis and the form of Nathan Ake.
+On winter transfer deadline day, João Cancelo moved on loan to Bayern Munich for the remainder of the season with an option for a later permanent transfer, amid rumours he had fallen out with Pep Guardiola.
+Until then Cancelo had played the most minutes of any of the squad's defenders but had found game time more limited since the World Cup with the emergence of teenage academy graduate Rico Lewis and the form of Nathan Aké.

-On 6 February, the Premier League announced that after a four year investigation, they were charging Manchester City F.C. with committing more than 100 breaches of financial rules, referring the club to an independent commission for breaches made between 2009 and 2018.
-Manchester City were also accused of not co-operating with the investigation.
-The punishments that the commission can impose range from fines to points deduction and/or expulsion from the Premier League.
+On 6 February, the Premier League announced that, after a four-year investigation, they were charging Manchester City with committing more than 100 breaches of financial rules, referring the club to an independent commission for breaches made between 2009 and 2018.
+City were also accused of not co-operating with the investigation.
+The punishments that the commission could impose ranged from fines to points deduction or even expulsion from the Premier League.

-Despite this, City went back to the top of league on 15 February when they beat the previous leaders, Arsenal, 3–1 at the Emirates to lead on goal difference, although their opponents that day still had a game in hand.
-However, this lead was brief as City's inconsistency and wasteful finishing again cost them two points in the following game away at Nottingham Forest as they were held 1–1 with a late equaliser by Chris Wood for their hosts; while Arsenal won their game in hand to stretch their lead again to five points by early March.
+Despite this, City went back to top of the league on 15 February when they beat Arsenal 3–1 at the Emirates Stadium to move ahead of them on goal difference, although their opponents that day still had a game in hand.
+However, this lead was brief as City's inconsistency and wasteful finishing again cost them two points in their following match away at Nottingham Forest, as the Blues were held to a 1–1 draw with a late equaliser by Chris Wood for the hosts; Arsenal won their game in hand to again stretch their lead to five points by early March.

-Haaland scored his 27th goal of the league season against Bournemouth on 25 February to set a new club Premier League record for most goals scored in a season, beating the previous record by Sergio Agüero set in 2014-15.
+Haaland scored his 27th goal of the league season against Bournemouth on 25 February, breaking the club record that Sergio Agüero set in 2014–15 for most Premier League goals in a season.

-On 28 February, City defeated Bristol City on the road 3–0, advancing to the FA Cup quarter-finals.
+On 28 February, City defeated Bristol City away from home 3–0, advancing to the FA Cup quarter-finals.